File Numbers: CDP.25.02, ZBA.26.01 and 19T-26001

 Is this the largest application the Town has received for residential and mixed uses?

 Yes.
 The subject lands are approximately 432 acres in size (approximately the size of High Park in Toronto which is approximately 400 acres), making this the largest residential and mixed-use development application received by the Town to date.
-The applications propose a comprehensive mixed-use residential subdivision consisting of approximately 1,743 residential units (in Phase 1) ranging from low- to high-density forms, several commercial blocks, an institutional use for Southlake Hospital, a long-term care facility, multiple park blocks, and a school block.
+The applications propose a comprehensive mixed-use residential subdivision consisting of approximately 1,743 residential units (in phase 1) ranging from low- to high-density forms, several commercial blocks, an institutional use for Southlake Hospital, a long-term care facility, multiple park blocks, and a school block.

-When is the earliest that if approved that development could potentially begin?
+Assuming approval of the zoning by-law and draft plan of subdivision, when is the earliest that if approved that development could potentially begin?

 It is difficult to determine at this time, as there are extensive planning and approval processes that must be completed before construction can begin.
 In addition to the current applications, further planning approvals and technical reviews, including detailed engineering, servicing, environmental, and subsequent planning applications, would be required prior to the start of development.
 If approved, development is not anticipated for 2026 or 2027.